meatflavourdev/legendary-octo-chainsaw/README.md

 # Entropy
-A real-time collaborative diagram editor using WebSockets and React.
-Entropy enables users to communicate visually in real-time.
+A real-time collaborative diagram editor using WebRTC and React.
+Entropy enables users to communicate visually in real-time with a local-first approach.

 ## ![entropy-social01](./public/img/entropy-social-01.png)